Michelle Asha Cooper: Career

 On February 3, 2021, Cooper was named Deputy Assistant Secretary within the Office of Postsecondary Education at the U.S. Department of Education and designated as Acting Assistant Secretary for Postsecondary Education.
+As Acting Assistant Secretary, she oversaw efforts to help students and institutions recover financially from the COVID-19 pandemic, which included $76 billion in aid.
+Cooper also implemented a debt relief program that prioritized students most likely to fall behind on payments for or default on their student loans.

+She left the Department of Education on October 3, 2022 and joined the Lumina Foundation as its vice president of public policy and executive director of its Washington, D.C. office.

 Awards and recognition

 Cooper was awarded an honorary degree from the College of Charleston in 2017 and the Distinguished Alumna Award in 2016.

 Cooper was selected to participate in the Aspen Institute's Presidential Leadership Fellowship, College Excellence Program in 2016.

 In 2014, the Center for Nonprofit Advancement recognized Cooper with the Excellence in Chief Executive Leadership (EXCEL) award, for her achievements in nonprofit leadership and management.

 Diverse: Issues in Higher Education magazine named Cooper “25 to Watch” in its special 25th anniversary issue featuring 25 up-and-coming higher education leaders.
 The publication also celebrated Cooper in its first-ever issue.

 Politic365 named Cooper one of its 2011 "Game Changers".

 Cooper is also the recipient of the 2010 University of Maryland College of Education's Outstanding Young Alumni Award and the 2002 National Education Association's Excellence in the Academy New Scholar Award.

 In 2010, Essence magazine selected Cooper as a "powerful visionary" while celebrating Black women under 40 who are trailblazers.